-15 These observations were recently confirmed by the automatic queries I carried out using five normalized codices in the Old Hungarian Corpus.
-First of all, the proportional increase of the definite article is significant.
-No article can be attested with demonstratives and possessor can leave the DP domain.
+(38) and (39) would not be grammatical in Modern Hungarian, where the position of the demonstratives is already fixed in Spec,DP and only the possessor can leave the DP domain.
 In Middle Hungarian, however, the demonstrative does not form a prosodic unit with the article, can be separated by various elements, and observably can precede the dative-marked expression as well.
 The possibility of a more extended noun phrase obviously emerged in this period, but at first two expressions of different nature competed for the same outermost position.
 In a possible diachronic syntactic analysis, a simple but instable adjunction operation grammaticalized as a Topic phrase within the noun phrase - in accordance with the sentence structure of present-day Hungarian.
-16

-6 Conclusions
+6 Conclusion

 As a closing remark, let me add some thoughts on gradualness in the spirit of Traugott & Trousdale (2010).
 In most cases change involves small and discrete micro-steps.
 A given construction may undergo changes at different points in time, and, consequently, the change regarding the construction as a whole may appear to be gradual.
-The grammatical encoding of referentiality in Hungarian had several stations between the first records to the present day and major restructuring of the nominal left periphery only took place a few centuries after the emergence of the definite article.

-Considering the use of the early definite article in the period chosen here (the first part of the Late Old Hungarian Period), the marking of definiteness might be assumed to be incomplete, or rather it is to be analyzed in terms of synchronic 'gradience'.
-The overt marking of pragmatic definiteness is already obligatory, thus the definite article appears if the referent of the noun phrase either cannot be identified by its independent semantic properties (e.g. inherently unique reference), or its definiteness is not encoded by an alternative syntactic device (e.g. a demonstrative modifier).
-After the reanalysis of the article as a default definiteness marker, however, a further extension can be observed in its use, which finally results in the syntactic reformulation of the noun phrase as a whole.
-One point of change must have been the more and more frequent spelling out of the D head, which generalized to nominals whose reference was identifiable for semantic reasons (i.e. generics and nouns with unique reference).
-To put it differently, semantic definiteness also started to be encoded in syntax by the grammaticalized definiteness marker.
-The gradualness of this change can also be detected in the early corpus of the Munich Codex by the unstable status of generic noun phrases, which already show a slight oscillation with respect to their resistance to the article.
-This micro-step was followed by a further generalization: from the Middle Hungarian period, the definite article also had to be spelled out in contexts where the reference was already anchored by other syntactic strategies, such as the presence of a demonstrative modifier or a possessor expression.
-With the increased frequency of structures headed by the article, analogy may also have had a role in the process during which article use expanded to almost every pattern embodying a definite description.
-The sequence of these microchanges had further consequences in the form of a substantial structural change in the left periphery of the noun phrase (the details of which have been sketched in section 5).
-The precondition of the successive reanalyses that can be observed through the interplay between the Middle Hungarian possessives and demonstratives, undoubtedly, was the gradual expansion of the syntactic role of the article.
+Considering the quasi synchronic system of the period chosen here (the first part of the Late Old Hungarian Period), one may conclude that the overt marking of semantic definiteness is already obligatory, thus the definite article appears in every case when referential identification is not encoded otherwise.
+After the reanalysis of the demonstrative into a default definiteness marker had happened, the further steps involved extension in the use of the article, which finally resulted in the syntactic reformulation of the noun phrase as a whole.
+One point of change must have been the more and more frequent spelling out of the D head, which generalized to nominals whose reference was identifiable for independent semantic reasons (generics and nouns with unique reference).
+With the increased frequency of structures headed by the article, analogy may have had a significant role in the process during which article use expanded to almost every pattern embodying a definite description.
+This expansion of its role had further structural consequences, opening the way for successive reanalyses on the left periphery of the noun phrase.
+The details of such changes, sketched in section 5, however, will be part of a future research.

-16 Cf. Elly van Gelderen's (2008: 250) third universal economy principle, the so-called 'Specifier Incorporation' that claims for elements coming from outside to tend to be a specifier rather than an adjunct.
+&lt;sup>11 Cf. Elly van Gelderen's (2008: 250) third universal economy principle, the so-called 'Specifier Incorporation' that claims for elements coming from outside to tend to be a specifier rather than an adjunct.